 - i.
 Road access; - ii.
 Servicing access (from the east); - iii.
 Land acquisition size and location requirements (e.g., adjacent to Township Road 232, or large site adjoining CP Rail); - iv.
 Specific site planning requirements and buffers; and - v.
 Other factors. - 4.
 Flexible Lot Configurations and Development: The future industrial market is impossible to predict.
 The current industrial market demand in the Calgary region absorbs approximately 3 million square feet (280,000 m2) of industrial land each year.
-Lots vary from 2 to 6 acres (0.8 ha 2.4 ha) with increments of those up to 100 acres depending on the potential developer and associated tenant needs.
-Therefore, it is practical to provide a general configuration of 20 acre (8 ha) lots that can be either subdivided further into small lots or consolidated into bigger lots depending on future market demand.
+Small lots vary from 2.5 to 15 acres (1 ha 6 ha) with groups of those up to 100 acres depending on the potential developer and associated tenant needs.
+Flex lots can be 2.5 acres (1 ha) and greater while large lots will be greater than 60 acres (24 ha).
+Given the 160 acre quarter section base Therefore, it is practical to provide a general configuration of 20 acre (8 ha) lots that can be either subdivided further into small lots or consolidated into bigger lots depending on future market demand.